-Your website may be the first thing visited by anyone interested in your business, and it is important that it clearly represents what you are selling.
+Your website may be the first point of contact between your and someone who is interested in your business, so it is important that it clearly represents what you are selling.
 Marketo.com states that three important options on your website are:

 - Strategic landing page: these will rely heavily on key words and user-intent combinations.

 - Blog: visitors need to know you have your finger on the industry pulse, and a blog is the perfect way to achieve this.
 A comprehensive history of thought-provoking, probing blogs will keep your site fresh while establishing your firm as aware, news-hungry and forward-thinking.

 - A resource center: Working in a similar way to the blog, a resource center should compile all your content across all topics, while organizing information into a great user experience.

 How often you contact leads can make or break a relationship.
 Your time should vary depending on whether the lead is cold (one you have to nurture back into interest) or new.